404src/exocore/_articles/ccna-summary.md

 - NAT (changing the src/dst addresses before forewarding) is part of the data plane.
 - Deciding to forward or discard messages due to ACLs, port security, etc. is part of the data plane.
 - The data plane is also called the 'forwarding plane'.
+- Layer 2 switches, layer 3 switches, and end devices typically operate in the data plane.
+- Network tasks that are typically performed in the data plane include the ecapsulation and depsulation of packets, the adding or removing of trunk headers, the matching of MAC addresses to a MAC address table, the matching of IP addresses to paths in a routing table, the encryption of data, NAT, and filtering by using either ACLs or port security.

 Control plane